-Explores the foundation necessary for mastery of the advanced topics of clinical practice in and out of the hospital.
+Explores the Fundamental elements associated with emergency medical services to include preparatory practices, pathophysiology, medication administration, and related topics necessary for mastery of the advanced topics of clinical practice in and out of the hospital.
 Scenarios, case studies, and simulations included in this course assist the student to develop critical thinking skills that can be applied in simulated pre-hospital care environments.
 Prerequisites: Current Texas EMT certification.
 Must contact EMS/Paramedicine program director to be advised on immunization details, application processes, and deadlines.
 Corequisites: EMSP 1456, 2137, 1455, and 1161.
 Semester Hours: 4 (3 lec/2 lab)